-My current research area is in computer music.
-Specifically, I am investigating algorithmic performance and composition.
-It is strongly interdisciplinary work involving machine learning, artificial intelligence, programming languages, computational linguistics, and music theory.
+My current research area is in computer music, artificial intelligence, and computational linguistics.
+Specifically, I am investigating automated performance and composition.
+It is interdisciplinary work involving machine learning, artificial intelligence, programming languages, computational linguistics, and music theory.
 Musical problems exist in a vast, multidimensional space that is very difficult to traverse.
 Many of the algorithms and algorithm categories that are useful computer music also have relevance to other tasks, such as natural language processing and data mining.

 As a composer, I am also interested in understanding both my own and others’ compositional processes, as well as exploring new and interesting ways to make music with computers.
 The Euterpea package for Haskell is ideal for these applications, since it supports note-level and also sound-level manipulation.
 The image on the right is a score-view of a few measures of MIDI output produced by some of my very early Euterpea-based software.